d-morrison/IntroStatActivities/_book/06-inference-1cat_test.md

 5. Make a conclusion based on the p-value and write the conclusion in context.

-Parameter: a value summarizing a variable(s) for a population
+Parameter: a value summarizing a variable(s) for a population.

-Statistic: a value summarizing a variable(s) for a sample
+Statistic: a value summarizing a variable(s) for a sample.

 Sampling distribution: plot of statistics from 1000s of samples of the same size taken from the same population.